 Improving your credit score by addressing the following issues could start paying off sooner than you think.

 You’ll get a lot of bang for your buck by improving this piece of the puzzle.
-It sounds simple enough, but if you’ve struggled, consider these strategies:
+There are some strategies you can implement to help you with this process:

 - Set up auto payments when possible: We get it.
 When money’s tight, you may need the flexibility to hold onto a bill payment until payday.
 So start with your lowest monthly payments — your student loan payment or a credit card bill, maybe? — and set them up to be paid automatically each month.
 That way you know those bills should never be late.

-- Make a calendar: It doesn’t have to be elaborate.
+- Make a calendar or reminder system: It doesn’t have to be elaborate.
 Just saving a list of monthly due dates on your computer desktop or your phone’s Notes app will do.
 Type an X or an asterisk when you’ve paid a bill for the month.
 Then, at the end of the month, reset the file for the next month.
 Or, just set recurring reminders on your computer or phone

 - Pay a bill or two early: If your credit card bill is not due until the 20th but you have enough money to pay it on the 12th, go ahead and knock it out early.
 Otherwise, you may find other ways to spend that little windfall which could require you to pay the bill a few days late.